MobleyLab/FreeSolv/README.md

 # The future:

-We plan to write a paper reporting the work done to create this database.
-This paper will provide a static version of the database.

-In addition, we plan to maintain our database on the cite-able eScholarship repository of the University of California.
+The database is maintained on the cite-able eScholarship repository of the University of California.
 It is currently available on that site at www.escholarship.org/uc/item/6sd403pz.
-Updated versions will be maintained there.
+Updated versions will be maintained there, mirroring point releases provided via this GitHub site.

 Please cite:
 > Mobley, David L. (2013).
 Experimental and Calculated Small Molecule Hydration Free Energies.
 UC Irvine: Department of Pharmaceutical Sciences, UCI.
 Retrieved from: http://www.escholarship.org/uc/item/6sd403pz